1will3/SemiconductorTrends/README.md

 # SemiconductorTrends
-This project aims to analyze scientific abstracts on semiconductors in the chemistry field from arXiv to uncover trends and sentiments in research progress.
+This project aims to analyze scientific abstracts on semiconductors from arXiv to uncover trends and sentiments in research progress.  [https://arxiv.org/]

-I used arXiv’s API to
-collect paper abstracts, perform text preprocessing, apply sentiment analysis to understand the overall tone of research, and use topic modeling to identify key research trends over time.
+I used arXiv’s API to collect paper abstracts, perform text preprocessing, apply sentiment analysis to understand the overall tone of research, and use topic modeling to identify key research trends over time.

-This provides insights into how research on semiconductors in chemistry is evolving.
+This provides insights into how research on semiconductors is evolving.

 Objectives:
 1. Data Collection from arXiv: